 For styling product application, start with soaking wet hair and apply with praying hands or glazing.
-I used to throw my hair in a towel right out of the shower, take it down and then rake my products in.
+I used to throw my hair in a towel right out of the shower, take it down, and then rake my products in.
 The result?
-I got uneven, frizzy and stringy waves.
-Having enough water helps to thoroughly distribute the product, and using the praying hands method to apply product will prevent the waves from stretching out too much.
+I got uneven, frizzy, and stringy waves.
+Having enough water helps to thoroughly distribute the product, and using the praying hands method to apply the product will prevent the waves from stretching out too much.
 See the difference below?

 #9: Modify Your Styling Application

 If you tried tip #8, and it didn’t work out great for you, that’s completely fine and means it’s time for some experimenting.
 Try applying your products in a different order that is a better match for your porosity level, or in different ways, such as with a styling brush or on damp hair.
 I think soaking wet and praying hands is a great starting place, but everyone is different, so experiment away!